 Compared to broader approaches, such as whole-genome sequencing, targeted sequencing is a more cost-effective method for investigating areas of interest.
 Targeted resequencing enables researchers to focus on regions that are most likely to be involved in the phenotype under study, conserving resources and generating a smaller, more manageable data set.
 Targeted approaches can also deliver much higher coverage levels, allowing identification of variants that are rare and more expensive with whole-genome or Sanger sequencing.

-Find out how Illumina targeted sequencing can help you discover a lot more.
+Find out how Illumina targeted sequencing can help you discover more.

 Explore common targeted NGS methods, from exome to amplicon sequencing and more.